 "How can I get her to break her lease?
 I just don't want her living downtown.
 We're from Scottsdale, Arizona and she's not used to the danger.
 I bought her pepper spray."

-• "Hi, I'm Jillian's dad.
+Not used to danger?
+Suburban moms are so scared of the city and driving on freeways. - "Hi, I'm Jillian's dad.
 My daughter got beat up by a homeless person in the street and now she doesn't want to live downtown anymore, and she's going to finish her school at FIDM in San Francisco."

 "What happened to her, is she okay?"

 "She's fine.
 A homeless woman thought Jillian said something to her, and she pushed her and then started hitting her.
-Anyway, I want to pay for her part of the rent for the rest of the time, as her roommates are still going to stay in the unit.
+Anyway, I want to pay for her part of the rent for the rest of the time, as her roommates are still going to stay in the unit."

 Okay...so this is valid, I guess.
 How weak is Jillian, though?
 Homeless zombie females are not strong.
 They are usually cracked out, super skinny and frail.
 I'm kind of amazed that no one did anything, however, no one wants to actually touch a zombie.
 Although, I think the story is exaggerated, as the zombie probably didn't beat her up, but maybe weakly slapped her a few times and it took poor Jillian by surprise.
 It's probably the closest thing to a fight she's ever been in.